Cryolite/kanachan/kanachan/training/README.md

 ### [`kanachan.training.bc`](bc) Python submodule

-An implementation of training for supervised learning (a.k.a. behavioral cloning).
+An implementation of training for supervised learning to mimic actions recorded in game records (a.k.a. behavioral cloning).

 ### [`kanachan.training.cql`](cql) Python submodule